Chart Color Schemes

 Serpentine - Jarrahdale has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-A total of 26 projects have been identified by AreaSearch as potentially impacting the area, with key ones including Tonkin Highway Extension and Thomas Road Upgrade, North East Baldivis Stage 1 - Bulk Earthworks (Stage 1 Preload), Baldivis Wastewater Infrastructure Upgrade, and Brightwood Estate Baldivis.
-The following list details those likely to be most relevant.
+The performance of an area can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 26 projects that are expected to impact the area.
+Notable among these are the Tonkin Highway Extension and Thomas Road Upgrade, North East Baldivis Stage 1 - Bulk Earthworks (Stage 1 Preload), Baldivis Wastewater Infrastructure Upgrade, and Brightwood Estate Baldivis.
+The following list provides details on those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.